LCMF 2024

 – Roberta Smith for The New York Times

-Our final night – a special off-site event at the Wigmore Hall – opens with a presentation of Luigi Russolo’s infamous intonarumori (noise intoners), in association with the Performa biennial, New York, and Thaddaeus Ropac Gallery, London.
-This will be the first time these instruments have been seen in this country for over 110 years since 1914 when they set up camp at the London Coliseum on the eve of war.
+Our final night – a special off-site event at the Wigmore Hall – opens with a presentation of Luigi Russolo’s infamous intonarumori (aka, the Orchestra of Futurist Noise Intoners – see above), in association with the Performa biennial, New York, and Thaddaeus Ropac Gallery, London.
+This will be the first time these instruments have been seen in this country as an orchestra for over 110 years, when they set up camp at the London Coliseum on the eve of war in the summer of 1914.

-Russolo’s intonarumori (see below) mark the birth not only of noise music and sound art but of experimental music itself.
+Russolo’s intonarumori mark the birth not only of noise music and sound art but of experimental music itself.

-Though most of the original instruments were lost or destroyed in the second world war, composer Luciano Chessa faithfully reconstructed the intonarumori in 2009 for Performa, New York.
+Though most of the original instruments were lost or destroyed in the second world war, composer Luciano Chessa faithfully reconstructed the intonarumori in 2009 for Performa, New York, which that year was being curated by noise aficionado Mike Kelley.

 Chessa’s Orchestra of Futurist Noise Intoners will finally reach these shores at the Wigmore Hall on 17 January 2025 as the culmination of our 10th anniversary programme.
 Here – at the very same venue where Filippo Tommaso Marinetti first introduced futurism to Britain in a lecture in 1912 – we present a slate of UK and world premieres by Pauline Oliveros, Peter Ablinger, Ellen Fullman, Chris Newman, Jennifer Walshe & Tony Conrad, Pablo Ortiz and Margareth Kammerer.

-In the second half, Ensemble Klang presents OCCAM DELTA XXIII, a world premiere commission from the 92-year-old composer who gave birth to drone music, Éliane Radigue, working in collaboration with composer/musician Carol Robinson.
+In the second half, Ensemble Klang presents OCCAM DELTA XXIII, a world premiere commission from the 92-year-old composer Éliane Radigue and composer/clarinettist Carol Robinson.

-There are two stories about the genesis of drone.
+There are two stories about the genesis of what would come to be called drone music.
 The first is that the concept came to composer Radigue while she was sunbathing on a beach in Nice, watching the planes coming in to land at the nearby airport.
 The second is that the concept came to composer Éliane Radigue while she was sunbathing on a beach in Nice, playing a game with artist Yves Klein:

 ‘ÉLIANE RADIGUE — I have a bit of a story about [Yves Klein’s] “Monotone Symphony.”
 It dates back to 1954.
 It was a birth for Yves Klein.
 At that time, I was pregnant with my son.
 I’m not very tall, but I was very much pregnant.
 At that time, pregnant women didn’t go swimming during the day — that would have been indecent, carrying things, and all that.
 We lived very close to the beach in Nice.
 At night, with the whole crew of us, we’d go swimming.
 And during that time, Yves was in Spain and other places.
 He came back that year from Paris, where he went every Monday to visit his mother, Marie Raymond, who was a painter, and his father, Fred Klein, who was a painter as well.